Zvezdara Forest: Features

 Apart from the observatory, objects within the forest or near it include the "Mihajlo Pupin Institute" in the north-central and seven small stadiums (FC 29.
-Novembar, FC Zvezdara, FC Mladi proleter, FC Bulbulderac, Omladinski stadion) in the north-western section.
+Novembar, FC Zvezdara, FC Mladi proleter, FC Bulbulderac, Omladinski Stadium) in the north-western section.
 Children complex "Zvezdani Gaj" is also located in the forest.
 Patches of the northern section are urbanized, forming a neighborhood of Zvezdara II (especially along the Dragoslava Srejovića street).
 South of the forest are the Clinical-hospital Center Zvezdara and sports center Olimp.
 The hospital was built in the early 1930s and is colloquially known as the "City hospital".
 East of the forest is the Belgrade New Cemetery.

 The forest is damaged by the unauthorized individual residential construction, so in 2007 Belgrade City government announced further plans to extend the Zvezdara Forest to the north and south, connecting it in the process to Ada Huja and Šumice, respectively, either as real park or just avenues, and thus creating Belgrade's greenway.
 But in 2009 city authorities decided to transform parts of the wood into the building land, allegedly to expand the hospital complex, though the projected land covered three times more area than the complex occupies now.
 Also the city wanted to build the church and summer houses at the center of the forest.
 Altogether, a 5 ha of wood was to be cut and cleared.
 This prompted the protests of the local population which wanted to preserve the forest.
 The protest was publicly supported by musicians Dejan Cukić, Sevdah baby, Beogradski Sindikat and others, who organized concerts to support the cause.
 The city health department responded that they only wanted to build two additional buildings in the hospital complex on just a few ares, while the Environment Department issued a statement that they don't support any cutting of the forest.
 City later dropped the idea.

 In 2012 a Science Technology Park Belgrade was finished and opened, after being in the construction since 1989.
 It is located in the east central entry into the park.

 In July 2017 the city government announced the project of "Zvezdara promenade".
 It is supposed to be the 900 m long forested esplanade which would connect the Volgina street and the FC Mladi proleter stadium with the roundabout in the neighborhood of Bogoslovija.
 The promenade will have small squares and scenic viewpoints.
 It is part of the wider reconstruction of the area which would cover 35.18 ha.
 The project includes the removal or reconstruction of many public buildings and companies but also a possibility of demolition of the small, residential houses with backyards and construction of the 5-storey buildings.